 Lewis’ list leaves off some major college football contenders, but his research factors make sense — if a program is profitable, has a recognizable brand, dominate their market and have a large alumni network, then they qualify as a loyal fan base.

-Ready for the bottom five fan bases in the country?
+Now, who’s ready for the bottom five fan bases in the country according to this study?

 5. Miami Hurricanes

 4. Virginia Cavaliers

 3. Rutgers Scarlet Knights

 2. West Virginia Mountaineers

 Somewhere, Miami head coach Manny Diaz is ripping his Turnover Chain and Purdue alum Drew Brees is hopping a train to chat with Mr. Lewis.

 This research study is sure to stir up some major controversy, but hey, when the numbers backing it up, perhaps these really are the most loyal fan bases in college football?